top of page

 Garlic or onion infused oil (eg Cobram Estate) can be used where you would normally use garlic or onion.
 Not only is this oil just as flavoursome, the fructans which would normally cause digestive irritation are not oil soluble, meaning only the oil or garlic flavour is infused into the oil but not the fructans.

 Frequently people ask if they can use this method of infusing onion or garlic in their home cooked meal then fishing it out before eating.
-Unfortunately, the fructans will leach out into the meal along with the flavour as they are water soluble and likely to cause upset your gut.
+Unfortunately, the fructans will leach out into the meal along with the flavour as they are water soluble which means they will leach into the meal and likely to cause upset your gut.

 2. Spring onion and leek (but only the green tips)